How Social Media Can Affect Your Public Career

 2. Utilizing Fans

-Similarly, social-media savvy companies or campaigns can easily find out who their most loyal customers are, and leverage their passion.
+Social-media savvy companies or campaigns can easily find out who their most loyal customers are, and leverage their passion.
 Brand ambassadors like this can give honest feedback into product development and design ideas, as well as opinions on newly launched products and services.

 Not only does this involvement help businesses to develop better, more targeted products or services for their ideal customer, but it also has a big impact on word of mouth brand awareness and sales.
 In this day and age, a company’s “raving fans” can spread the word about the business much more quickly and effectively than intrusive advertising ever can.